 Enter a valid ICD-9-CM diagnosis code for each symptom or condition related to the services provided.
 The required use of valid diagnosis codes includes the use of the most specific diagnosis codes.
 List the primary diagnosis first.
-Etiology ("E") and manifestation ("M") codes may not be used as a primary diagnosis.
+The following diagnoses are the only allowable diagnoses: 304.00 through 304.03, and 304.7-304.73.
+Etiology ("E") and manifestation ('M") codes may not be used as a primary diagnosis.
 The diagnosis description is not required.